 Congratulations!
 You've had your bachelorette party, bridal shower and officially sealed the deal!
 Now that your guests have gone home and you’ve returned from your honeymoon, you can start the process of changing your name.

-Just like planning a wedding, changing your name can feel overwhelming.
+Just like planning a wedding, Atlanta's airport or navigating the city's traffic, changing your name can feel overwhelming.
 There’s a lot of paperwork and a certain order that must be followed.
 But don’t worry.
 To make this exciting change much easier on you, we’ve compiled a list of the steps you must take to legally wear your brand new name.